 AUSU members are AU undergraduate students currently taking any AU undergraduate course.
 Students pay $3.75 per credit toward a membership.
 Your membership ends on the end date of your course, including extensions or when your final grade is posted.
 If you purchase a course extension, AUSU extends your membership for free.
 You need only be in one course to have full membership, though most of our awards have a minimum credit completion requirement.

-During your membership you may access all AUSU services, including our discussion forums, lynda.com, personalized student advocacy, and financial awards.
-You will also receive AUSU newsletters and other print media.
+With membership, students have access to all AUSU services, including the Awards & Bursaries Program, LinkedIn Learning, Vmock Resume Review, personalized student advocacy, Peer Course Reviews, and the Virtual Food Assistance Program.
+You will also receive AUSU newsletters.
 In addition, an AUSU member in good standing may:

 - attend regular AUSU council meetings for free via teleconference (watch the AUSU website or Facebook page for meeting dates and details);

 - attend and vote at any general meeting; and

 - run in the AUSU general election for a position on council.

 Graduate students are represented by the AU Graduate Students’ Association (AUGSA).
 Visit augsa.com.